kylehost/legals/TOS.md

 - Continued use of our services after changes indicates acceptance of the new terms.

 **9. Contact Us**
-For assistance, please email support@kyle-hosting.com.
+For assistance, please email support@kyle-hosting.xyz.

 **10. Governing Law**
 These terms are governed by the laws of the United States of America.